Python implementation

 In the following, we demonstrate a simple LU decomposition in Python.
-We also present timing comparisons against the Python implementation from Scipy to show that one should never use a self-implementation of the LU decomposition but always use existing Numpy/Scipy routines.
+We also present timing comparisons against the Python implementation from Scipy to show that one should never use one’s own implementation of the LU decomposition but always use existing NumPy/Scipy routines.

 import numpy as np